-Giving to Gutenberg College does significantly more than just provide a sound academic education to students.
-You also participate in Gutenberg’s profound approach to learning, which harkens back to a time in history when education was intended to improve the heart and soul of a person.
+Gifts to Gutenberg College do significantly more than just provide a sound academic education to students.
+In giving, you also participate in Gutenberg’s profound approach to learning, which preserves an earlier approach to education that was intended to improve the heart and soul of a person.
 This approach leads to spiritual maturity so that each student might stand firm in his or her faith and engage the surrounding culture as an independent, confident, and humble thinker.

-Educational opportunities like Gutenberg are exceedingly rare.
+Educational opportunities like Gutenberg are exceedingly rare today.
 There are a great many professional development pathways available to students through vocational schools and four-year universities.
-What has been lost in the frenzy for financial well being is a place for students to focus on the prior step of seeking the well being of their person.
-Your support can bestow guidance and preparation for life, which directly benefits the students, their employers, and society as a whole.
+What has been lost in the frenzy for financial well-being is a place where students can focus on the prior step of seeking the well-being of their person.
+Your support can bestow guidance and preparation for life, which directly benefits the students, their employers, and our society as a whole.

-Gutenberg stands apart from other educational institutions for a number of important and decisive reason.
+Gutenberg stands apart from other educational institutions for a number of important and decisive reasons.

 We at Gutenberg College treasure our freedom to pursue our mission.
-We are not financially tied to any particular denomination, church or religious organization.
-Further we have attempted to stay clear, as much as possible, from the influence governmental entities exert through funding.
-While we do comply with applicable laws, we do not accept any state or federal funds.
+We are not financially beholden to any particular denomination, church, or religious organization.
+Further, we have attempted to stay clear–as much as possible–from the influence that governmental entities exert through funding.
+While we do comply with all applicable laws, we do not accept any state or federal funds.
 Gutenberg College is a non-profit, tax-exempt 501(c)(3)-organization.

-For better or worse, our society has reshaped the role of higher education to that of credentialing.
-Students seek out various degrees based on the reputed value of the credential which is weighed on a cost-benefit basis in terms of financial quality of life.
-Colleges and universities have adapted to and encouraged this model by transforming themselves into businesses that charge a fee for their product.
-They have become the gatekeepers to what most parents and students desire.
+For better or worse, our society has reshaped the role of higher education in a way that is oriented primarily toward credentialing.
+Students seek out various degrees based on the reputed value of the credential, which is weighed on a cost-benefit basis in terms of financial quality of life that credential is imagined to bring.
+Most colleges and universities have adapted to and encouraged this model by transforming themselves into businesses that charge a hefty fee for their product: the credential.
+They have become the gatekeepers to what most parents and students have come to desire.

-Gutenberg College has an entirely different model of education.
-The primary value is found in how it helps students to grow as individuals.
+Gutenberg College holds an entirely different model of education.
+To us, the primary value of education is found in how learning helps students to grow as individuals.
 Our entire curriculum and approach reflects this commitment.
 Gutenberg offers a degree, of course, and an excellent degree it is.
-For it indicates not merely that a student is prepared for a career, but most importantly it represents that a student has worked hard to gain the skills, understanding, and maturity to live life well.
+For it indicates not merely that a student is prepared for a career, but, most importantly, it represents that a student has worked hard to gain the skills, understanding, and maturity to live life well.

 Every life path that a student may choose requires at least two things: skill and knowledge.
 Both the auto mechanic and the brain surgeon must have knowledge in their field as well as skills of diagnosis and tool usage.
 Knowledge without skill is useless.

-In times past this duality was addressed in guilds and families.
+In times past, this duality was addressed in guilds and families.
 A young person was apprenticed to a farmer or blacksmith where information and skills were developed under the tutelage of a master.
-While we still use this model in the trades, a different model has developed for information based careers.
+While we still use this model in the trades, a different model has developed for information-based careers.
 With the massive increase in specialized knowledge, education is seen primarily as the efficient transfer of knowledge.
-While lip service is still given to building critical thinking skills, the classroom is predominantly lecture based because it is more cost effective to disseminate information in large groups.
+While lip service is still paid to building critical thinking skills in most colleges, the classroom is now predominantly lecture-based not because it is of benefit to the student’s personal growth, but because it is more cost effective to disseminate information in large groups.

 Gutenberg is distinctive in its focus on skill development.
-Good intellectual skills are of paramount importance in an information based economy.
-And employers are beginning to recognize this fact (See Forbes article).
-Good skills cannot be learned in a lecture, but must be developed under the guidance of a tutor.
-Gutenberg’s personalized, discussion based style provides the time honored apprentice-master structure of passing on good skills.
+Good intellectual skills are of paramount importance in an information-based economy.
+And, employers are beginning to recognize this fact (See Forbes article).
+Good skills cannot be learned passively in a lecture.
+Rather, skills must be developed under the guidance of a tutor.
+Gutenberg’s personalized, discussion-based style provides the time honored apprentice-master structure of passing on good skills from tutor to student.

 This understanding of truth has significant implications for anyone who attempts to teach truth to others.
 A teacher is, to a very large extent, a spectator to the process of learning.
 To try to manipulate or coerce the student into acceptance of the truth is an act of disrespect and a violation of his personhood.
 The teacher can gently and patiently try to point the student in the proper direction, but the student must decide where he will go.
 A faculty that truly understands that this is the nature of truth will not violate the student’s freedom to freely form his own beliefs.
 To do so would be to disrespect the God who is there.